Pinoccio/docs/carlo.md

 #### DELETE /v1/{troop id}

-delete a troop by troop id. if you have a lead scout provisioned with this troop it will need to be added to a new troop before oyu can send it commands again.
+Delete a troop by troop id.
+If you have a lead scout provisioned with this troop it will need to be added to a new troop before you can send it commands again.

 ```sh
 curl -X DELETE 'https://api.pinocc.io/v1/{troop id}?token=7fc11b7554f0cd303bad94eb0eb36e2d'